-mask-wearing, as required.
-I unders (studence most current ASE COVID-Safe polestand that I will be required to pick up rechool's masking guidelines which will be consequences with my student(s) so they ny student from be posted on the Parent/Guardian (Print Name) Parent/Guardian (Signature) Date Student's Name (Print Name) Student (Signature) Date
+We, the parents/guardians of \\\\\\\(student name) agree to require our student to follow the most current ASE COVID-Safe policies to include mask-wearing, as required.
+I understand that I will be required to pick up my student from school if they refuse to follow the school's masking guidelines which will be posted on the ASE website.
+I will discuss these consequences with my student(s) so they understand the rules for mask-wearing at school.

+Parent/Guardian (Print Name) Parent/Guardian (Signature) Date Student's Name (Print Name) Student (Signature) Date